There are 318.9 million people in the United States and their collective creativity is one of the most economically beneficial assets in the country.

 If IT prefers a more visual approach to dissecting data, the SmartStats interactive visual dashboard will help them better grasp outlying behavior and activity from users and files.

 Multiple layers of firewall technologies within the device itself protect the data inside.
 With on-prems, companies get complete control of the encryption keys.
-This ensures that only the people who have access can decrypt the code that protects your intellectual property.
+This ensures that only the people who have access can decrypt the code, helping to ensure intellectual property protection.

 Need even more options?
 SmartFile can act as an enhanced cloud-enabled file server that sits behind your firewall or it can be a simple file hosting and sharing provider.
 How your business deploys it and uses it is up to you.